open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 == Changelog ==

+= 0.2.20190622a =
+ * Hallelujah - Attempt to fix responsiveness for child post image and some moving of functions between files

 = 0.2.20190621b =
  * Hallelujah - continue major refactoring with classes and externalize scripts and many other things
  * Hallelujah - image fix